Kekkle/kekkles-korner/_posts/2026-07-09-Simple-survey.md

 | **Admin dashboard** | `/admin` — charts, counts, and a table of free-text responses |
 | **Deployment** | Hosted on Render (free tier), auto-deploys from GitHub |

-Live URLs (once deployed):
+### Live URLs (once deployed):

 - Landing: `https://surveys-sfm.onrender.com/`
 - Survey (fun style): `https://surveys-sfm.onrender.com/survey/style2`
 - Admin: `https://surveys-sfm.onrender.com/admin`

-## In closing
+### Next for this project

-Several things need to be kept in mind should this project turn into something that is requested, such as:
+Several things need to be kept in mind should this project turn into something that is requested in the future, such as:

 - [ ] Password-protect `/admin`
 - [ ] Persistent database on Render (Postgres)